rfgplk/micron.cpp/README.md

 Using the Library
 -------------------

 All necessary code is self contained within the `src/` directory.
-Since *micron* relies on no external sources, no other files or libraries are necessary (*with the sole exception of `pthread.h`, more on that before*).
+Since *micron* relies on no external sources, no other files or libraries are necessary (*with the sole exception of `pthread.h`, more on that below*).
 Simply include any header file you want into your project and compile.
 For examples, check out the `examples/` directory (currently being added).

 #### Installation via `local_install.sh`